 NCAA Women's Outdoor Track & Field: June 12

-EUGENE, Ore. — Competing under a white spackel sky, Washington sophomore Hanna Mole took women's pole vaulting to new heights at the 43rd edition of the NCAA Women's Outdoor Track and Field Championships, which opened Thursday at Hayward Field.
+EUGENE, Ore. — Competing under a white spackled sky, Washington sophomore Hana Moll took women's pole vaulting to new heights at the 43rd edition of the NCAA Women's Outdoor Track and Field Championships, which opened Thursday at Hayward Field.

 Eight Big Ten female athletes will be in action tomorrow when the heptathlon begins with the 100m hurdles, high jump, shot put and 200m disciplines.